Webcam model: Personal connection and interaction

-Performances can be highly interactive in both public and private video chat rooms.
-Customers and performers can communicate with each other using a keyboard, speech, and two-way cameras.
+Performances can be interactive in both public and private video chat rooms, as viewers and performers can communicate with each other using a keyboard, speech, and two-way cameras.
 Within public chat rooms, the audience can see tips and viewer comments as scrolling text next to the real-time video stream.
 Camgirls will frequently read and respond to the scrolling viewer comments.
 The chatter is constant and is often led by a small band of regular fans.

 This is not the first time conversational interaction has become a boon for the erotic entertainment industry.
 In the early 20th century, sociologist Paul Cressey noted that within the hundreds of taxi-dance halls of America, "the traffic in romance and feminine society" would become available when taxi dancers would offer their companionship and "the illusion of romance" for ten cents a dance.
 The Mitchell Brothers O'Farrell Theatre strip club is credited with the invention of the lap dance in 1977 when their new stage, New York Live, pioneered customer-contact shows with strippers that came off the stage and sat in the laps of customers for tips.
 Enabled with this new revenue stream for strippers, the strip club industry went through a period of extreme growth during the 1980s.

-Much of the success of camming owes to its ability to move beyond the borders of erotic video performance and into the everyday social lives of camming customers.
+There are often connections between erotic video performance and the everyday social lives of camming customers.
 Webcam performers are often highly entrepreneurial and use mainstream social networking sites such as Twitter, Instagram, Snapchat, Skype, and Tumblr to build and maintain relationships with their customers.
 Some fans communicate multiple times a day with models through social media.